PatrickF1/fzf.fish/README.md

 - a tool built on [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)
 - a plugin that is more likely to attract future contributors because it is more maintainable
 - a plugin that will be more frequently updated by its author (Jethro no longer uses fish)
-- functionality for selecting paths from git status
-- functionality for searching git log
-- functionality for searching and previewing shell variables
+- functionality for searching git status, git log, and shell variables

 and you don't mind
 - having to integrate fzf with Tmux yourself, which is easy to do